doctorfree/MusicPlayerPlus/README.md

         * Rename tracks left after duplicate removal with `beet move`
         * Download album cover art with the command `mpplus -D`
         * Analyze and retrieve audio-based information with a command like:
+		    * `mpplus -B` creates a "song similarity" database with Blissify
+            * `mpplus -X all` analyze the entire Beets library with Essentia
             * `mpplus -X 'query'` where 'query' is a Beets library query
-            * `mpplus -X all` indicating analyze the entire Beets library
+            * `mpplus -x all` query AcousticBrainz for the entire Beets library
     * Activate the YAMS scrobbler for Last.fm with the command `mpplus -Y`
     * Download additional lyrics with the command `mpplus -L`